 - Keep cats inside from dusk to dawn, which is when native animals are most active.

 - Fit your cat with a collar with two bells which can help to warn animals when your cat is near.
-Cats do sometimes manage to get around the bell on the collar by keeping their neck very still, but bells can certainly reduce your cat’s chances.
+Cats do sometimes manage to get around the bell on the collar by keeping their neck very still, but bells can reduce your cat’s chances.

 - Make sure your cat is well fed.
 This doesn’t guarantee he won’t hunt, but it may help reduce his urges.